Travel To Tokyo - frequently asked questions

 How can I get involved?

-Travel to Tokyo is all about team spirit, so all participants have to belong to a school team.
+Travel to Tokyo is all about team spirit, so all participants belong to a school team.
 These have been automatically created for every primary school in the UK so you can immediately start logging activity against your team.
 You can get active alone or with family, at home or outdoors.
-Dancing in the kitchen, video workouts in the lounge, walking in the park or playing tag - it all counts towards your team score!
+Dancing in the kitchen, video workouts in the lounge, walking in the park or playing tag - it all counts towards your journey to Tokyo!

-You can find fun, free activities to help you get active indoors or in the garden here.
+Families can find fun, free activities to help them get active at home here.

 We are also making plans to partner with local leisure centres to help provide support and guidance on how to get active – check back soon!